onosproject/tlaplus-monitor/docs/README.md

 \* A list of variables in the spec vars == <<prevVersion, nextVersion>>

-\* Read a trace record from the Kafka stream and update the previous and next versions Read ==
+\* Read a trace record from the stream and update the previous and next versions Read ==
-    LET record == KafkaConsume("traces")
+    LET record == NextTrace
     IN
        /\ PrintT(record)
        /\ prevVersion' = nextVersion